 - Anticipated duration of the medical issue (i.e., when the student is expected to be able to return to his/her studies).

 - Completed and signed LIM College Withdrawal from the College form.
 This form can be obtained from the Office of Academic Advising

-- Upon receipt of these materials, the Director of Counseling & Wellness Services (or designee) will review the materials provided and may either make a determination based on the materials provided, or request additional information which may include:
+- Upon receipt of these materials, the Senior Director of Counseling & Wellness Services (or designee) will review the materials provided and may either make a determination based on the materials provided, or request additional information which may include:

 - Clarification letter from the licensed health care provider.

 - Request from the student to allow the Dean of Student Affairs (or designee), or licensed practitioner of LIM College Office of Counseling & Wellness Services, to contact the student’s health care provider to consult on the student’s health matter.

 - Request for additional information or diagnosis from another licensed health care provider.

 Other additional information.

 The College may require involuntary evaluation and medical withdrawal of a student if it is determined that the student’s behavior appears to pose a significant risk of substantial harm to the health or safety of themselves, others, or to substantial property rights, or renders the student unable to engage in basic required activities necessary to obtain an education.
 Such behavior may be a violation of the Student Code of Conduct and the student may be subject to the following extraordinary procedures, including parental notification: